Soreine/soreine.github.io/_posts/writing/2016-05-22-the-humanity-of-irregularities.md

 layout: post
 category: writing
 date: 2016-05-22
-title: "The Humanity of Irregularities"
+title: "The humanity of irregularities"
 audiotags: true
 # jekyll-seo-tag
 description: "When music comes from the soul."